kiprasmel/cputils/README.md

 xp() { cputils run -a "-DEVAL"  $* }
 ```

-- auto read input from clipboard with `cputils run`:
+- enable reading input from clipboard with `cputils run -c`:

 edit the config file `$HOME/.config/cputils/cputils.config.bash` -- inside the `paste_from_clipboard` function provide a way to paste input from your clipboard if it's not already handled: